tttmmmyyyy/fixlang-binary-heap/docs/BinaryHeap.BinaryArrayTree.md

 Type: `Std::I64 -> Std::I64`

-Get the index of the parent
+Get the index of the parent.

-This function does not check if the index is valid.
+This function does not check whether the index is valid.

 ## Types and aliases